Wabkur/alx-low_level_programming/0x0E-structures_typedef/README.md

-function that prints a struct dog
+function that creates a new dog